magento/architecture/design-documents/graph-ql/lightweight-resolver.md

    1. **Equal/In** filter: All attributes with type "Select" like category, color, size ...
 1. "Or" filter is not supported

-#### Schema changes
+### 2. Schema changes
 On global level schemal will be the same, but some changes will be introduced:
 1. **input ProductFilterInput** will be deprecated and replaced with new FilterInput
 1. Some "inner" resolvers, that not needed anymore will be removed, e.g.\Magento\CatalogGraphQl\Model\Resolver\Product\EntityIdToId for ProductInterface

-#### Functional incompatible
+### 3. Functional incompatible
 Due to we stop using existing "APIs" and start use new Data Providers any extensions, that used events fired with those APIs will stop working

 ## Design
 Use plain arrays for transfer data between resolvers.
-Inner resolvers can depends only in fields that present in schema.
+Inner resolvers can depends only on fields that present in schema.
-Use indexers for retrieve data (prices, search, ...)
+Use indexes for retrieving data (prices, search, ...)

 ## Backward Compatibility Policy